bradford-hamilton/Ruby-On-Quails/guides/source/configuring.md

 postgresql://localhost/blog_development?pool=5
 ```

-The `config/database.yml` file contains sections for three different environments in which Rails can run by default:
+The `config/database.yml` file contains sections for three different environments in which Quails can run by default:

 * The `development` environment is used on your development/local computer as you interact manually with the application.
 * The `test` environment is used when running automated tests.